Cool Old Games

 Word Tile Games

-The classic word tile game is Scrabble, where tile include letters.
+The classic word tile game is Scrabble, where tiles include letters.
 The goal of the game is to use the letters to form words on the board, with certain hard-to-use letters being worth more.
 The board also includes certain point modifiers, which introduces a layer of strategy.
 Arguably one of the most popular tile-based classics out there, Scrabble is an international sport, gaining traction due to its unique blend of chance and strategy.
 Other popular games include Anagrams, Take-Two, Bananagrams, and UpWords.

 Number Games